Farzan-I/databases/README.md

 As a user
 So that I can remove a bookmark from my bookmarks
 I want to delete a bookmark

+As a user
+So I can change a bookmark from my bookmarks
+I want to update a bookmark
 ```
 <br>